neilkhurana/harvard_concentration_data/README.md

-# harvard_concentration_data
+# Harvard Concentration Analysis
 A brief analysis on common trends of Harvard concentrators.
+Data scraped from https://handbook.fas.harvard.edu/book/fields-concentration.
+Open HTML to see bar graphs and brief analysis.
+Figures potential for Harvard Crimson